UserName504/not-a-blog-scraper/README.md

 # not-a-blog-scraper

-An exercise in webscraping, to scrape data from George R.R.
-Martin's [Not A Blog](https://georgerrmartin.com/notablog/), in particular.
+Dealing with data from George R.R.
+Martin's [Not A Blog](https://georgerrmartin.com/notablog/).

 ## Setup